Joey Boots, Howard Stern ‘Whack Pack’ Radio Costar, Dead At 49

 Fans and colleagues immediately took to social media to eulogize Boots upon hearing of his death.

-“Joey Boots wasn’t a Wack Packer to me…he was a genuine friend,” Memet Walker, a staffer on the The Howard Stern Show, said in an Instagram post of a picture of him and Boots together.
-“I’m gonna miss you like hell, buddy.”
+“Joey Boots wasn’t a Wack Packer to me…he was a genuine friend,” Memet Walker, a staffer on The Howard Stern Show, said in an Instagram post of a picture of him and Boots together.

 Joey Boots wasn't a Wack Packer to me… he was a genuine friend.
 I'm gonna miss you like hell, buddy.